Ex-U.S. House Speaker Hastert to plead guilty in hush-money case

 Hastert was the longest-serving Republican speaker, leading the House for eight years before leaving Congress in 2007 and becoming a lobbyist.

-After his indictment, Hastert resigned from the Dickstein Shapiro lobbying firm in Washington, D.C., and from the boards of exchange operator CME Group Inc and REX American Resources Corp.
+After his indictment, Hastert resigned from the Dickstein Shapiro lobbying firm in Washington, D.C., and from the boards of exchange operator CME Group Inc (CME.O) and REX American Resources Corp (REX.N).

 His alma mater, Wheaton College, a private Christian liberal arts school in suburban Chicago, removed his name from a policy center.